pikvm/pikvm/README.md

 **[>>> PiKVM v3 HAT on Kickstarter! <<<](https://www.kickstarter.com/projects/mdevaev/pikvm-v3-hat)**

-** The Kickstarer was a HUGE success but has ended.**
+**The Kickstarer was a HUGE success but has ended.**

-** If you are still looking to get one after the KS has ended they will be available on pishop.us in Novemeber **
+**If you are still looking to get one after the KS has ended they will be available on [pishop.us](https://www.pishop.us/product/pi-kvm-v3-hat-for-raspberry-pi-4/) around Novemeber**

 We have developed our own HAT for the Raspberry Pi 4.
 It will have all the features of the v2 platform, including: